Random walks in cones

 \subsection{Motivation}

 Random walks conditioned to stay in cones is a very popular topic in probability.
 They appear naturally in many situations.
-Here we mention some of them: \begin{itemize} \item Non-intersecting paths, which can be seen as a multidimensional random walk in one of Weyl chambers, are used in modelling of different physical phenomena, see Fisher \cite{Fisch84}.
-There are also a lot of connections between non-intersecting paths and Young diagrams, domino tiling, random matrices and many other mathematical objects, for an overview see K\"onig \cite{K05}. \item Random walks in the quarter-plane reflected at the boundary are used often in the queueing theory.
-For diverse examples see monographs written by Cohen \cite{Cohen92}, by Fayolle, Iasnogorodski and Malyshev \cite{FIM} and a paper by Greenwood and Shaked \cite{GS77}. \item Asymptotic behaviour of branching processes and random walks in random environment is closely connected to the behaviour of random walks conditioned to stay positive, which are one-dimensional cases of a random walk conditioned to stay in a cone, see \cite{AGKV} and references therein. \end{itemize}
+Here, we mention some of them: \begin{itemize} \item Nonintersecting paths, which can be seen as a multidimensional random walk in one of Weyl chambers, are used in modeling of different physical phenomena; see Fisher \cite{Fisch84}.
+There are also a lot of connections between nonintersecting paths and Young diagrams, domino tiling, random matrices and many other mathematical objects; for an overview, see K\"onig~\cite{K05}. \item Random walks in the quarter-plane reflected at the boundary are often used in the queueing theory.
+For diverse examples, see monographs written by Cohen~\cite{Cohen92}, by Fayolle, Iasnogorodski and Malyshev \cite{FIM} and a paper by Greenwood and Shaked \cite{GS77}. \item Asymptotic behavior of branching processes and random walks in random environment is closely connected to the behavior of random walks conditioned to stay positive, which are one-dimensional cases of a random walk conditioned to stay in a cone; see \cite{AGKV} and references therein. \end{itemize}

-The main purpose of the present paper is to propose an approach which determines the asymptotic behaviour of exit times and allows one to prove limit theorems for a rather wide class of cones and under minimal moment conditions on the increments of random walks.
-For that we use a strong approximation of multidimensional random walks with multidimensional Brownian motion.
-This allows to extend the corresponding results for the Brownian motion to the discrete time setting and to study the asymptotic behaviour of random walks.
+The main purpose of the present paper is to propose an approach which determines the asymptotic behavior of exit times and allows one to prove limit theorems for a rather wide class of cones and under minimal moment conditions on the increments of random walks.
+For that, we use a strong approximation of multidimensional random walks with multidimensional Brownian motion.
+This allows to extend the corresponding results for the Brownian motion to the discrete time setting and to study the asymptotic behavior of random walks.

-For Brownian motion the study of exit times from cones was initiated by Burkholder.
-In \cite{Burk77} he proposed necessary and sufficient conditions for the existence of moments of exit times.
+For Brownian motion, the study of exit times from cones was initiated by Burkholder.
+In \cite{Burk77}, he proposed necessary and sufficient conditions for the existence of moments of exit times.
 Later on, using these results, DeBlassie \cite{DeB87} found an exact formula for $\mathbf P(\tau_x>n)$ as an infinite series.
 This formula allowed him to obtain tail asymptotics for exit times.
-These results were obtained by Banuelos and Smits \cite{BS97} under more general conditions.
+These results were obtained by Ba{\~n}uelos and Smits \cite{BS97} under more general conditions.
 Garbit \cite{Gar09} defined a Brownian motion started at origin and conditioned to stay in a cone.